softcoder/riprunner/README.md

 Development:
 --------------
-Rip Runner uses composer for dependency management (the existing third-party folder is now deprecated and will eventually be deleted).
+Rip Runner uses composer for dependency management.
 Currently php 7.x is supported and our continuous integration system (travis) runs automated tests on those versions.
 If you want to contribute to rip runner as a developer checkout the repo from github and from the php folder of the repo on your local system run:

 composer install